dekuNukem/traffic-cone-film-scanning/README.md

 That's it!
 If you read this far, hopefully you have already made some scans, or at least interested in trying!

-I would love to hear about your experience, good or bad.

-As well as any comments, questions, and suggestions!
+I would love to hear about your experience, good or bad, as well as any comments, questions, and suggestions, in order to improve this process.

 Get in touch [via Discord](https://discord.gg/wB9mKjD2Cn), or email: dekuNukem&gmail.com!